reportportal/docs/src/md/src/WorkWithReports/FilteringLaunches.md

 -   **Tags** - 1 symbol is enough for this search.
 The system searches for the items with specified tag(s).
 Multiple tags may be specified at once.
 This filter has next conditions: AND/OR.

+-   **Analysed by RP (AA)** - there are two options: With AA mark, Without AA mark.

+-   **Ignored in AA** -  there are two options: With Ignore mark, Without Ignore mark.

+-   **Issue in BTS** - there are two options: Linked bug, No linked bug.

 [ ![Image](Images/userGuide/filteringLaunches/stepLevelFilters.png) ](https://youtu.be/S4aViEIurn4)